-I’m not a fan of judging a carpet by its weight, however when it comes to builder’s carpet, that may be virtually all you have to go by.
+Avoid judging a carpet by its weight, however, when it comes to builder’s carpet, that may be virtually all you have to go by.
 If possible, ask the builder for the carpet’s specifications (the face weight, the twist level, the manufacturer’s performance rating, etc.).
 That way, you will know what you are actually buying, and what you can expect from the carpet.

 Likely, their top choice is not what would be considered as top quality by most carpet professionals, but it will give you more durability and better performance than the standard offering.